OpenZeppelin/openzeppelin-upgrades/README.md

 main();
 ```

-Truffle users will be able to write [migrations](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations) that use the plugin to deploy or upgrade a contract.
+Truffle users will be able to write [migrations](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations) that use the plugin to deploy or upgrade a contract, or manage proxy admin rights.

 ```js
 const { deployProxy, upgradeProxy } = require('@openzeppelin/truffle-upgrades');